OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 5. Release the restraints of the now dummy ligand A analytically and transfer the ligand into the solvent.

-The lambda schedule in the solvent phase is similar to the one in the complex, except that a single harmonic distance restraint is applied between the two ligands.
+The lambda schedule in the solvent phase is similar to the one in the complex, except that a single harmonic distance restraint is applied between central atoms in the two ligands.
-A soft-core potential from Beutler et al. [2]_ is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
+A soft-core potential from Beutler et al. [3]_ is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
 The lambda schedule is defined in the ``lambda_settings`` objects ``lambda_elec_A``, ``lambda_elec_B``,  ``lambda_vdw_A``, ``lambda_vdw_B``,
 ``lambda_restraints_A``, and ``lambda_restraints_B``.